Process (EP)

-"Process" (catalogue number "O-Ton 109") is the 2017 debut EP by the techno group LSD, formed that year by Luke Slater, Steve Bicknell, and Function (aka Dave Sumner).
+"Process" (catalogue number "O-Ton 109") is the 2017 debut EP by the techno group LSD, a collaboration between Luke Slater, Steve Bicknell and Function (aka Dave Sumner).
 The tracks are described as focused on "the psychedelic aspects of techno", and an "interpretation of stroboscopic intensity on the summit of psychedelic experiences - permeated with moments of hypnotic and atonal melodies".

 The three producers had worked together at various points over the previous 25 years; Slater and Bicknell remixed various of each others tracks during the early 1990s, Bicknell and Sumner had performed live together, while Sumner appears on a 2015 release from Slater's 'LB Dub Corp' project.
-The EP was proceeded by live concerts in 2016 at the Amsterdam Dance Event and at Berghain in Berlin.
+The EP was preceded by live concerts in 2016 at the Amsterdam Dance Event and at Berghain in Berlin.

 "Process" was released as a 12 inch on 17 November 2017 by the German label, Ostgut Ton, with sleeve art-work by Brazilian-born New York-based artist Eli Sudbrack, aka Assume Vivid Astro Focus.